MikeTarkington/flare_spotter/README.md

 # flare_spotter

-Currently, this script can be an essential time saver when conducting an investgation about Datadog Agent related issues.
+This script can be an essential time saver when conducting an investgation about Datadog Agent related issues.
 Running the script opens a prompt for file selection on MacOS that is used to select the **unzipped** folder of the flare contents.
 It will quickly identify all unique errors/warnings found in Datadog Agent log files produced by a flare and has a number of CLI options for customizing log outputs.
 It also includes a YAML linter supported by yamllint as discussed in installation instructions.

 ---
 **Basic Usage**